tiggerite/mint-17.3-for-surface-pro-3/README.md

 You will also need the linux-firmware_1.127.18_all.deb from http://packages.ubuntu.com/trusty/all/linux-firmware/download or my Google Drive, copy that to the same location.

-Finally for Bluetooth to work you will need to run:
+Then for Bluetooth to work you will need to run:

 ```
 git clone git://git.marvell.com/mwifiex-firmware.git